Wittelab/orchid/README.md

 _What is a 'tumor mutational profile'?_

 A mutational profile is the annotated set of mutations within a tumor.
-A typical tumor might contain thousands of simple somatic mutations, most of which are believed to be irrelevant to disease and arise simply due to an important hallmark of cancer-- an unstable genome.
+A typical tumor might contain thousands of mutations, most of which are believed to be irrelevant to disease and arise simply due to an important hallmark of cancer-- an unstable genome.
 However, some of these mutations (be it one, ten, or even a hundred) may play an important role in carcinogenesis and/or be important in identifying characteristics of a tumor (like aggressiveness).
 There is a growing body of research that concerns itself with separating important from non-important mutations, but another approach is to analyze them all in aggregate with machine learning algorithms to try to tease subtle patterns apart.
+Afterall, even the _pattern_ of irrelevant mutations may reflect the underlying biology of the tumor (e.g., https://goo.gl/6tHS7Q).

 <br />